errplane/errplane-java/README.md

 Play Framework 2.0+ Initialization Example
 ------------------------------------------
-This example shows how to initialize Errplane and startup the [ErrplaneFlusher](https://github.com/errplane/errplane-java/blob/master/samples/standalone/ErrplaneFlusher.java) to send reports automatically to Errplane within the Play Framework.
+This example shows how to initialize Errplane and startup the [ErrplaneFlusher](https://github.com/errplane/errplane-java/blob/master/samples/standalone/ErrplaneFlusher.java) to flush reports automatically within the Play Framework.
 It is important to remember that none of the samples (e.g. ErrplaneFlusher) are included in the Errplane jar.
 To use the flusher simply copy-paste from the linked code.
 Also, this example initialization code can be found in [Global](https://github.com/errplane/errplane-java/blob/master/samples/playframework/Global.java).
 The example assumes you have the [errplane jar](https://github.com/errplane/errplane-java/tree/master/dist) in your classpath.